MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/the-workflow.md

 [Step 3: Add an experience ID to the app](step-3--add-an-experience-id-to-the-app.md).
 Incorporate the StoreManifest.xml file into your app.

-> [!NOTE]
-> If your app is a privileged app and is not configured for automatic installation, step 3 is not required.
+If your app is a privileged app and is not configured for automatic installation, step 3 is not required.

 [Step 4: Test the device metadata (locally)](step-4--test-device-metadata.md).
 Use the Device Metadata Authoring Wizard to validate and deploy the device metadata to your local development workstation.

 [Step 5: Submit the app to the Microsoft Store dashboard](step-5--submit-the-app.md).
 Use the dashboard to confirm selling details and indicate to testers that the app is a UWP device app.

-> [!NOTE]
-> If your app is a privileged app and is not configured for automatic installation, you can submit your app to the Microsoft Store dashboard after step 6.
+If your app is a privileged app and is not configured for automatic installation, you can submit your app to the Microsoft Store dashboard after step 6.
 For more info, see [Privileged app submission sequence](#privileged-app-submission-sequence).

 [Step 6: Submit device metadata to the Windows Dev Center hardware dashboard](step-6--submit-device-metadata.md).
 Submit device metadata packages manually, or use the Device Metadata Authoring Wizard to create a bulk submission package that you can submit to the hardware dashboard.